CBS Touts Obama's 'Big Spending Freeze;' Focus On Middle Class

 Here is a full transcript of the segment:

 7:00AM TEASE: MAGGIE RODRIGUEZ: President Obama calls for a big spending freeze and focuses on plans to help the struggling middle class, but does he have the political support he needs?
-We'll bring you the latest from the White House.-Kyle Drennen is a news analyst at the Media Research Center.
+We'll bring you the latest from the White House.

 HARRY SMITH: We want to start in Washington, where President Obama will try and calm voter anger during tomorrow's State of the Union address.
 He'll announce plans to cut the growing federal deficit and help the struggling middle class.
 CBS News senior White House correspondent Bill Plante has more.
 Good morning, Bill.